nbarrasson/aks-terraform/README.md

     - Only AAD connections are allowed
 	- Local admin is disabled
 	- A SPN is created and used for further Kubernetes objects provisionning (like namespaces)
+- API server lockdown with your detected public IP
 - Microsoft Defender enabled
 - Container Insights enabled
 - KEDA autoscaler